aliceportes/Case-Study-How-does-a-bike-share-navigate-speedy-success/README.md

 ## Interactive Dashboards

-Interactive dashboards for this analysis were created using Tableau.
-[View the dashboards here](https://public.tableau.com/app/profile/alice.portes/vizzes)
+Interactive dashboards for this analysis were created using Tableau and can be viewed on my Tableau Public profile [View the dashboards here](https://public.tableau.com/app/profile/alice.portes/vizzes)

 Dashboards include: